 How to Apply

-We will begin accepting applications via the online system September 15, 2015 for admission in the Fall 2016 semester.
+for admission in the Fall 2016 semester.
 The deadline for application is February 15, 2016, though we encourage applicants to submit sooner, as we will accept a limited number of applicants on a rolling basis.

 Applicants choose Carnegie Mellon University over other, equally competitive schools for a number of reasons.
 The University's world-class research and researchers in the fields of systems, software engineering, human computer interaction, language technology, and computational biology is paramount in their decision-making.
 Graduates report that their studies in areas such as large scale systems and industry best practices are well-regarded and highly sought after by corporate recruiters.

 Is this a Biology program or a Computer Science program?

 The MSBIC is a Computer Science program in the School of Computer Science at Carnegie Mellon University.
 Our program is focusing on using Machine Learning, Big Data analytics and Text Mining technology to solve problems in the fast growing Bio-science areas (Biotechnology, Pharmaceutical, healthcare etc.)

 Our program's graduates are in high demand.
 We have 100% placement in the past 4 years (Our program is only in the fifth year) Our students are working at Apple, Amazon, Google, Intel, LinkedIn, Microsoft, IBM, Johnson and Johnson, Roche, GSK, Pfizer, Yahoo, and Boeing, as well as many exciting Start-Up companies. )

 The application requires a personal essay for the application.
 What makes a good essay?